 “The science of regret shows that looking backward can move you forward,” he says.
 “In many ways, though, and in the U.S. in particular, we are gripped by the philosophy of no regrets.
 We don’t talk about regrets.
 We think we should never have regrets.
 And that’s just nonsense.”

 The truth is, we experience plenty of regrets.
-Pink’s upcoming book includes over 15,000 individual stories collected by the World Regret Survey, alongside quantitative research into American attitudes about regret.
+Pink’s book includes over 15,000 individual stories collected by the World Regret Survey, alongside quantitative research into American attitudes about regret.

 Sarah: Let’s start by defining the concept.
 What is regret exactly?
 And how does it differ from disappointment?

 Daniel: Regret is an emotion.
 It’s an emotion that has a lot of cognition behind it, and it’s that kinda stomach-churning feeling when you realize that the decision you made, the choices that you took, the path you decided to pursue resulted in a suboptimal outcome.